aspose-pdf/Aspose.PDF-Products/pdf/net/conversion/pdf-to-txt/_index.md

 {{% /blocks/products/pf/agp/text %}}

 1. Load PDF file with an instance of Document
-1. Call the Document.Save method while passing the output file path & SaveFormat.Txt as parameters
+1. Create & set the instance of TextDevice class with Size & Resolution
-1. TXT file will be saved at the specified path
+1. Call TextDevice.Process method with page index & output file path as parameters

 {{% /blocks/products/pf/agp/feature-section-col %}}